ste7anste7an/mains_freq/README.md

 ```

-## adjusting parameters and storing parameters in flash memory
+## Storing parameters in flash memory

 The parameters can be adjusted using the commands show eralier.
 When the unit is rebooted, the parameters will et their default startup values.